How thrilling would it be if a mountain moved at your command – even only a fraction of an inch?

 Would you feel powerful?

-Would you love the attention you receive when every talk show host books you to discuss your amazing feat?
+Would you love the attention you receive when every talk show host on TV booked you to discuss your amazing feat?

 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.

 Even if I, your beloved columnist, could explain the mysteries of the supernatural and answer your deepest life questions but didn’t have God’s love dwelling inside me, the Amplified Bible, Classic Edition would describe me as “a useless nobody.”

 The next verse, 1 Corinthians 13:3, says we don’t profit if we don’t have God’s love in us.

 If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.

 Every day, we busy ourselves with countless activities, many that we do for others.
 But how often are we doing these tasks for our own glory?
 We can fool ourselves into thinking we’re sincere, but if we could peer deep into our hearts, our true motives might tell another story.